 Drupal 7 End of Life… What Does it Mean?

-Our team’s quick list of answers to commonly asked questions we hear from our clients and peers.
+Greg Stout’s quick list of answers to commonly asked questions he’s hearing from our clients and peers.

 Countdown to Drupal 7 End-of-Life

 Q: Drupal 7 End of Life, what does it mean?

 If you built your website on Drupal in the past few years there is a good chance that you are running on Drupal 7 or Drupal 8.
 Congratulations–you are in great company as Drupal is a top content management system (seriously–websites like Tesla, Harvard University, and Verizon use Drupal!).

 Lately however, you may have heard a phrase that sounds a little confusing or even scary…

 “Drupal seven and eight are coming to an end of life in November 2021.“

 This announcement doesn’t mean that your website is going to die or that it will stop working.
 Setting an end of life for software is a common practice across the entire software industry, not just content management systems.